 Rural Areas: The intent of the DLT program is to benefit rural areas (populations of 20,000 or less).
-We recognize that some projects could include end users in more urbanized areas, however; the Agency will evaluate projects based on their benefit to rural areas.
+While some projects could include end-users in more urbanized areas, the Agency will evaluate projects based on their benefit to rural areas.